Ronald Stevenson: Biography

 Stevenson was very active as a transcriber of music other than his own, chiefly for the piano, in the tradition of Ferrucio Busoni, Percy Grainger and Leopold Godowsky.
 His transcriptions covered composers as diverse as Henry Purcell, Frederick Delius and Bernard van Dieren.
 Notable examples include piano solo versions of Grainger's Hill Song No.1 (originally for wind orchestra), the first movement of Gustav Mahler's Tenth Symphony, and of the six unaccompanied violin sonatas of Eugène Ysaÿe as piano sonatas.
 Stevenson worked on van Dieren's String Quartet No 5 over a period of 40 years (from 1948 to 1987), transcribing it "as a piano sonata (which B.v.D. never composed)".
 There is also a collection of piano solos based on songs from the 19th and 20th centuries entitled L'art nouveau de chant appliqué au piano, a title that recalls deliberately the collection of song-transcriptions by Sigismond Thalberg.
 Stevenson made many arrangements of folk music from countries as far apart as Scotland and China, while many of his own works exist in several different instrumentations.

 Stevenson was also noted as a teacher.
 He was senior lecturer in composition at the University of Cape Town in the mid-1960s, delivered seminars at the Juilliard School in New York, and was responsible for a course entitled The Political Piano at the University of York in the early 1980s.

 Stevenson died on 28 March 2015, aged 87 at his home in West Linton, Scotland.
-His widow and three children survive him.
+His widow and three children survived him.
 His daughter Savourna Stevenson (born 1961) has recorded many works on the Scottish harp.
 His daughter Gerda Stevenson is a film and theatre actress, and a poet.
 His granddaughter Anna Wendy Stevenson is a Scots folk fiddler.